108 (number): Religion and the arts

 The number 108 is considered sacred by the Dharmic religions, such as Hinduism, Buddhism, and Jainism.

 Hinduism

 In Hindu tradition, the Mukhya Shivaganas (attendants of Shiva) are 108 in number and hence Shaiva religions, particularly Lingayats, use malas of 108 beads for prayer and meditation.

 Similarly, in Gaudiya Vaishnavism, Lord Krishna in Brindavan had 108 followers known as gopis.
 Recital of their names, often accompanied by the counting of a 108-beaded mala, is often done during religious ceremonies.

 The Sri Vaishnavite Tradition has 108 Divya Desams (temples of Vishnu) that are revered by the 12 Alvars in the Divya Prabandha, a collection of 4,000 Tamil verses.
 There are also 108 Shakta pithas (sacred places).

 The Sudarshana Chakra is a spinning, discus weapon with 108 serrated edges, generally portrayed on the right rear hand of the four hands of Vishnu.

+The Sri Yantra contains 108 points.

 The total number of Upanishads is 108 as per Muktikā canon.